-Guinness Asset Management (founded in 2003) is an independent asset management business 100% owned by its employees.
+Guinness Global Investors (founded in 2003) is an independent asset management business 100% owned by its employees.
 It is part of a group of companies founded by Tim Guinness to manage investment products.
-Other firms in the group are Guinness Atkinson Asset Management (which runs funds for US investors) and Guinness Capital Management (which provides seed capital for new funds).
-The investment teams for all products are based in London.
-The firms benefit from shared resources and shared investment management costs.
-Business strategy, sales and marketing, compliance and operations for Guinness Asset Management and Guinness Capital Management are undertaken in London.
+Other firms in the group are Guinness Atkinson Asset Management which runs funds for US investors and Guinness Capital Management which provides seed capital for new funds.
+The investment teams for all products are based in London and the firms benefit from shared resources and shared investment management costs.
+Business strategy, sales and marketing, compliance and operations for Guinness Global Investors and Guinness Capital Management are undertaken in London.
 These functions are undertaken in the US for Guinness Atkinson Asset Management.

-The combined assets under management were £2.4 billion as at 31 October 2020.
-Guinness Asset Management has no debt.
-The group has 35 employees, and it manages a range of OEICs, US Mutual Funds and Segregated Mandates.
-It is well known for managing Global Equity, Energy and Asian Equity strategies.
+The combined assets under management were £4.5 billion as at 31 December 2021.
+Guinness Global Investors has no debt.
+The group has 52 employees, and it manages a range of OEICs, US mutual funds and segregated mandates.
+It is well known for managing global equity, energy and Asian equity strategies.

-All the firms within the group are 100% owned by their employees.
-Guinness Asset Management's major shareholder is Tim Guinness (60%).
-There is an equity incentive scheme in place whereby key team members have acquired equity in both Guinness Asset Management and Guinness Atkinson Asset Management.
+All the firms within the group are 100% owned by their employees and Guinness Global Investor's major shareholder is Tim Guinness (60%).
+There is an equity incentive scheme in place which has enabled key team members to acquire equity in both Guinness Global Investors and Guinness Atkinson Asset Management.